-

 La Dame

-Per guest reservation fee of US$160 (incl. complimentary wine pairing).
+Per guest reservation fee of US$100.
 Please visit My Silversea to make your reservations.

 Images are intended as a general reference.
 Features, materials, finishes and layout may be different than shown.